Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Introduction

-Although the aforementioned works on covert communication, i.e., \cite{Yan2019Low,BiaoHe2017on,Wang2019Covert,Bash2013Limits,Shahzad2018Achieving,Shu2019Delay,Li2020Optimal,Hu2018Covert,Hu2019Covert,Zhou2019Joint,Wang2020Secrecy,yan2018gaussian,HeB2018Covert,Zheng2019Multi,Shihao2018Delay}, have studied various strategies to improve its performance, the achievable covert communication rate is still in a low regime due to the stringent covertness requirement (e.g., a low transmit power).
+Although the aforementioned works on covert communication, i.e., \cite{Yan2019Low,BiaoHe2017on,Wang2019Covert,Bash2013Limits,Shahzad2018Achieving,Li2020Optimal,Hu2019Covert,Zhou2019Joint,Wang2020Secrecy,yan2018gaussian,HeB2018Covert,Zheng2019Multi,Shihao2018Delay}, have studied various strategies to improve its performance, the achievable covert communication rate is still in a low regime due to the stringent covertness requirement (e.g., a low transmit power).
 We note that the IRS has the capability of simultaneously enhancing the received signals at a legitimate receiver and deteriorating them at a warden. {Therefore, the IRS technique is practically appealing in improving covert communication performance, which has been pointed out in a recently published magazine article~\cite{Lu2020Intelligent}.
 In addition, the impact of a warden's noise uncertainty on IRS-assisted covert communication was examined under the assumption of infinite number of channel uses (i.e., without delay constraints) in \cite{Zan2020Covert}, where the reflection beamforming was optimized with fixed IRS reflection amplitudes.
-We note that in some low-latency application scenarios (e.g., smart meters, connected vehicles) the blocklength is always finite due to delay constraints.
-In addition, in the context of covert communication, fixing the IRS reflection amplitudes to $1$ may limit its performance and thus may not be optimal.} Against this background, this work considers the delay-constrained IRS-assisted covert communication, where Alice wants to transmit information to Bob covertly in a finite blocklength with the aid of an IRS, while Willie intends to detect the existence of this transmission.
+We note that the communication delay from a transmitter to a receiver generally increases as the number of channel uses increases.
+In order to meet the requirement in some low-latency applications (e.g., real-time video processing, connected vehicles), a short packet (i.e., a finite blocklength) should be considered.
+We also note that the finite blocklength implies that the transmission should occur within the available channel uses, which is essentially a delay constraint.
+In addition, covert communications with a finite blocklength is fundamentally different from that with an infinite blocklength, which is due to that the decoding error probability is not negligible in short-packet communications.
+As such, the main challenge of the covert communications with a finite blocklength arises from that the coding strategy needs to balance between the receiver's decoding error probability and the warden's detection error rate.
+Furthermore, in the context of covert communication, fixing the IRS reflection amplitudes to $1$ may limit its performance and thus may not be optimal.} Against this background, this work considers the delay-constrained IRS-assisted covert communication, where Alice wants to transmit information to Bob covertly in a finite blocklength with the aid of an IRS, while Willie intends to detect the existence of this transmission.
 We jointly design Alice's transmit power, the IRS reflection amplitudes and phase shifts to enhance covert communication performance.
 The main contributions of this work are summarized as below.